 An improved approach that makes policy management and implementation more efficient is to store both PIP and PAP data in a single directory that fully supports XML.
 This makes the administrator's job much easier as they can search on the individual XML components within policy.
-Again, this is the approach adopted by ViewDS and is discussed in the next section Access Sentinel architecture.
+Again, this approach is discussed in the next section Access Sentinel architecture.